-A mythical land of perpetual snow and ice, Antarctica appears to have been made for the intrepid traveller.
-The best way to experience this isolated corner of the world is aboard a luxury, purpose-built expedition cruise ship.
-Most cruises set sail from the southern tip of Argentina, journeying straight across the notorious Drake Passage to reach the Antarctica Peninsula.
+A mythical land of perpetual snow and ice, Antarctica was made for the intrepid traveller.
+The best way to explore this isolated corner of the globe is aboard a purpose-built expedition ship.
+Most cruises set sail from the southern tip of Argentina, journeying straight across the notorious Drake Passage to reach the Antarctic Peninsula.

 Despite the seemingly inhospitable environment, a remarkable array of wildlife awaits you.
 Colonies of emperor, gentoo and Adélie penguins huddle in huge numbers on the vast snow plains, whilst the beaches are populated by pods of raucous elephant, fur and leopard seals.
 Humpback and minke whales glide effortlessly through the still, near-frozen waters, whilst giant petrels and wandering albatross soar elegantly across the skies above.
 Unfamiliarity with humans means you can expect up-close encounters with many of the region’s natural residents.

-With no cars, no pollution and almost no people, a holiday to Antarctica is a truly once-in-a-lifetime adventure.
+With no cars, no pollution and almost no people, a voyage to this icy wilderness is a truly once-in-a-lifetime adventure.
 If you're interested in Antarctic luxury travel or luxury Antarctic expeditions, get in touch with our experts who are on hand to help you plan your bespoke trip.